jcosborn/qex/src/experimental/graph/DESIGN.md

 link.
 Coefficient pullbacks use fresh slots for partial derivatives, so existing dependencies among coefficients, fields and upstream values are retained.

-Stout update gradient kernels use the slot-variable replica and `secondPullback` described in section 5.
+Stout logdet and grouped update pullbacks retain live field, staple, alpha, coefficient and upstream slots.
+Independent slot variables define each partial, while their graph edges retain dependencies at further derivative orders.
+Cached exponential and Jacobian payloads remain evaluation dependencies and are excluded from backward traversal.
+The grouped field pullback includes the direct field partial and the action Hessian applied to the staple cotangent.
 The coefficient overload of `stoutUpdateLogDetJ` checks for Wilson coefficients on every evaluation: rectangle and parallelogram staples couple active links, invalidating independent parity/direction Jacobian blocks.
+Its coefficient tangents are restricted to `plaq`.

 `tests/gauge/higher` pins each replica backward one order past the derivative its hook builds, over a cotangent slot that aliases the field and over one that